What is it about Trains and the Blues?

 The sound of a train, roaring through town, the mournful whine of the lonely whistle at night.
 Most of the songs about trains are also about hard times, lost chances, running away from failures.
 Some are also melancholic, about a love coming or going, or about going back home.

-There are almost as many train songs in rock ‘n’ roll as there are love songs.
-Early 20th Century railroad songs told of hoboes, heroes, villains, and train wrecks, and the sounds of the railroad were heard in boogie-woogie, blues, gospel, jazz, and rock music.
+There are almost as many train songs in the blues and rock ‘n’ roll as there are love songs.
+Early 20th Century railroad songs told of hoboes, heroes, villains, and train wrecks, and the sounds of the railroad were heard in boogie-woogie, gospel, and even jazz.
 For more information on the history and tradition of railroad-inspired music, from folk to classical, check out Railways & Music by Julia Winterson.

 This playlist focuses on songs that remind you of the sound of a train, and some use rhythm to imitate a train slowly gaining speed or roaring through a town.